bbyte47/playground/content/posts/hail_mary.md

 ## Synopsis:

-"Hail Mary" follows the story of Dr. Grace Delaney, a brilliant scientist who finds herself on a mission to save humanity from an impending catastrophe.
+"Hail Mary" follows the story of Dr. Grace Delaney, a brilliant scientist who finds himself on a mission to save humanity from an impending catastrophe.
 As Earth faces an imminent collision with a massive asteroid, Grace is chosen to lead a team of astronauts on a daring space mission.
 Their objective: to intercept the asteroid and divert its course, preventing a catastrophic impact.

 ## The Science Behind the Story: